yuliiaozkan/yuliiaozkan/README.md

-- 👋 Hi, I’m @yuliiaozkan from the north of the Netherlands
+- 👋 Hi, I’m @yuliiaozkan from the north of the Netherlands (Groningen)
 - 👀 I’m interested in creating an iOS Swift Application and learning languages
 - So I speak fluently English, Russian, Turkish, Ukrainian, Persian, and Arabic.
 - 🌱 I’m currently learning Swift Programming